 If you are divorcing with children, then it is likely you will need a child support plan.
 In Florida, there are certain guidelines by which a court follows to calculate child support.
-Although it may seem that figuring out what amount of child support is owed by a party is fairly simple, it can in fact be very complicated.
-Calculating the income of one spouse can take time because under Florida law, a person’s income includes not only salary, wages, overtime payment and commissions, but also things like employment bonuses, social security benefits, disability benefits and more.
+Although it may seem that figuring out what amount of child support is owed by a party is fairly simple, it can, in fact, be very complicated.
+Calculating the income of one spouse can take time because, under Florida law, a person’s income includes not only salary, wages, overtime payment, and commissions, but also things like employment bonuses, social security benefits, disability benefits and more.
 In addition, some couples also must go through the process of establishing paternity before child support can be ordered.

-Experienced Child Support Lawyers
+Experienced Child Support Lawyers of Hollywood, Florida

 When determining child support, a trial court is required to make findings of fact regarding the incomes of each party.
 This process can be drawn out and confusing as there are many steps that must be completed.

-- Financial affadavits must be filed.
+- Financial affidavits must be filed.